richardthorp/rodeo/testing.md

 1. Add 5 recipes and give them descending numerical names (give the first recipe the name 'Five', the second 'Four' and so on), and give each recipe an ingredient named 'testing'
     * On the /all_recipes page, click on 'Sort by: newest' and ensure that the results presented are returned in numerical order.
 2. Add different ratings to recipes
-    * On the /all_recipes page, click on 'Sort by: ratings' and ensure that the results presented are returned with the highest rated recipes first.
+    * On the /all_recipes page, click on 'Sort by: ratings' and ensure that the results are returned with the highest rated recipes first.
 3. On the /all_recipes page, perform a search for 'testing' and repeat steps 1 and 2.
 4. Repeat tests 1 to 3 on the /my_recipes and /added_recipes pages.